Colonoscopy Clinical Trials

 Patients with Crohn's disease

 The study will include 75 consenting patients with Crohn's disease, varying in levels of severity depending on assigned SES-CD scoring from their gastroenterologist.
 These patients will be undergoing routine colonoscopy as per their normal care routine, with this study not requiring additional scheduling commitments.
 Blood, mucosal washing, and intestinal biopsy samples will be collected during routine colonoscopy procedure.
-The patient will have the option to send in their stool sample one week prior to their day of colonoscopy or two weeks after their scoping.
+The patient will have the option to collect a stool sample the day before their colonoscopy and bring it to their appointment.
+They will also receive a sample collection kit during their appointment to collect their next required stool sample in two weeks after their scope.

 Patients without inflammatory bowel disease

 The study will include 25 non-IBD age and sex-matched controls to compare data alongside the CD patients.
 These patients will be undergoing routine colonoscopy as per their normal colon screening routine, with this study not requiring additional scheduling commitments.
 Blood, mucosal washing, and intestinal biopsy samples will be collected during routine colonoscopy procedure.
-The patient will have the option to send in their stool sample one week prior to their day of colonoscopy or two weeks after their scoping.
+The patient will have the option to collect a stool sample the day before their colonoscopy and bring it to their appointment.
+They will also receive a sample collection kit during their appointment to collect their next required stool sample in two weeks after their scope.

 Sponsors